Inspections by the Care Quality Comission

 How are we doing?

-The Luton and Dunstable University Hospital NHS Foundation Trust (L&D) achieved an overall rating of ‘good’ from the Care Quality Commission (CQC) in 2016, with some services rated ‘outstanding’.
+The Luton and Dunstable University Hospital NHS Foundation Trust (L&D) achieved an overall rating of ‘good’ from the Care Quality Commission (CQC) in 2018, with some areas rated ‘outstanding’.

 The CQC inspectors also identified some areas for improvement which the Trust recognises and has already begun to address.